umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 # Basic typesetting

-We are now going to introduce some commands you rcna use to format your text.
+We are now going to introduce some commands you can use to format your text.
 Let's continue working with the main.tex file from the previous lesson.

 ```latex
 \documentclass{article}